Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

-They may stop going to activities, they may be unable to eat, all pity plays to get others to feel sorry for them.
+They may stop going to activities, and they may be unable to eat, all pity plays to get others to feel sorry for them.

 They will lay for hours on the bed, staring into space or the tv, sit for hrs in front of the tv, if you invite family or friends around, they will continue to do so, often so you don’t, as the narcissist sits looking and acting rude,

 They may miss work for a few days or a week.

-The narcissist that sulks whilst other presents usually feel they’ve been criticised in some way, they will also do this if they’re not the centre of attention and feel envious of those around them.
+The narcissist that sulks while others are present usually feel they’ve been criticised in some way, they will also do this if they’re not the centre of attention and feel envious of those around them.

 All narcissists are jealous and envious of others.
 Some just on a higher level, depending on where they are on the spectrum.

-If you’ve criticised them in some way, you’ll never fully know what you did, if it’s envy, you’ll be doing something they want to do, you’ll have got a new job or pay rise, got a new car.
+If you’ve criticised them in some way, you’ll never fully know what you did, and if it’s envy, you’ll be doing something they want to do, you’ll have got a new job or pay rise, got a new car.

-They are Simply sulking as they believe that life and those around them are been treated better than the narcissists it, that everyone gets a break in life except the narcissist, they don’t see that others put time and effort in to achieve, they just find a way of how society has let them down.
+They are Simply sulking as they believe that life and those around them have been treated better than the narcissists it, that everyone gets a break in life except the narcissist, they don’t see that others put time and effort in to achieve, they just find a way of how society has let them down.

-The only way to stop and narcissist pulling the incredible sulk is to ignore them completely about the sulking, treat them like normal and get everyone around you to do the same,
+The only way to stop and narcissist pulling the incredible sulk is to ignore them completely about their sulking, treat them like normal and get everyone around you to do the same.

 With a narcissist, the incredible sulk isn’t because they’re depressed, it’s to get soul attention from those around them.